ikvk/imap_tools/README.rst

 Implemented the search logic described in `rfc3501 <https://tools.ietf.org/html/rfc3501#section-6.4.4>`_.

-Class AND and its alias Q are used to combine keys by the logical "and" condition.
+* Class AND and its alias Q are used to combine keys by the logical "and" condition.

-Class OR is used to combine keys by the logical "or" condition.
+* Class OR is used to combine keys by the logical "or" condition.

-Class NOT is used to invert the result of a logical expression.
+* Class NOT is used to invert the result of a logical expression.

 If the "charset" argument is specified in MailBox.fetch, the search string will be encoded to this encoding.
 You can change this behaviour by overriding MailBox._criteria_encoder or pass criteria as bytes in desired encoding.

 For string search keys a message matches if the string is a substring of the field.
 The matching is case-insensitive.

 When searching by dates - email's time and timezone are disregarding.

+The key types are marked with `*` can accept a list of values.

 .. code-block:: python